News

 2. Interest Rate: The annual interest rate on the loan.

-3. Loan Term: The length of the loan, in years.
+3. Loan Term: The length of the loan, in years or months.

-Once you've entered these details, click Generate Repayment Schedule, then the calculator will instantly generate a detailed repayment schedule, including:
+Once you've entered these details, click Calculate Summary then Generate Repayment Schedule, the calculator will instantly generate a detailed repayment schedule, including:

 • Monthly Payment: The amount you'll pay each month.